Nakhchivan Autonomous Republic: Destruction of Armenian cultural monuments

 The most publicised case of mass destruction concerns gravestones at a medieval cemetery in Julfa, with photographic, video and satellite evidence supporting the charges.
-In April 2006 British The Times wrote about the destruction of the cemetery in the following way:
+In April 2006, The Times of London wrote about the destruction of the cemetery in the following way:

 A Medieval cemetery regarded as one of the wonders of the Caucasus has been erased from the Earth in an act of cultural vandalism likened to the Taleban blowing up the Bamiyan Buddhas in Afghanistan in 2001.
 The Jugha cemetery was a unique collection of several thousand carved stone crosses on Azerbaijan's southern border with Iran.
 But after 18 years of conflict between Azerbaijan and its western neighbour, Armenia, it has been confirmed that the cemetery has vanished."